 99. Speakerboxxx/The Love Below (2003) - Outkast

-I could consider this the best double album in all of hip-hop, but I'd rather not take anything away from 2 Pac and instead call it what it really is; two "solo" albums released together under the Outkast banner and then just admit that I'm cheating in including them together.
-I really do only listen to them back to back so I'm sticking with their two-for-one placement.
-If there was any doubt, (there wasn't), that Big Boi was one of the finest MCs in any century, Speakerboxxx obliterates them with "Bowtie" alone.
-Then astonishingly Andre 3000 perhaps trumps his bandmate with The Love Below.
+I could consider this the best double album in all of hip-hop, but I would rather not take anything away from 2 Pac and instead call it what it really is; two "solo" albums released together under the Outkast banner, and then just admit that I am cheating in including them together.
+I really do only listen to them back to back, so I am sticking with their two-for-one placement.
+If there was any doubt, (hint, there was not), that Big Boi was one of the finest MCs in any century, Speakerboxxx obliterates them with "Bowtie" alone.
+Then astonishingly, Andre 3000 perhaps trumps his bandmate with The Love Below.
 By saying to hell with rapping for the most part, he instead tires to be Prince for seventy-nine minutes and succeeds wonderfully with "Dracula's Wedding", "Vibrate", "Happy Valentine's Day" and "Spread".

 98. Watershed (2008) - Opeth